blastlab/indoornavi-android-api/Documentation/source/Android-API/inter.md

 - Coordinates Events (```inMap.Coordinates```)

 After adding an area in frontend server, you can listen to events on entering or exit from the area.
-This will allow you to control movements of the tag,
+This will allow you to control movements of the tag.

 ```java
         inMap.addEventListener(INMap.AREA, new OnEventListener<List<AreaEvent>>() {